 “Too manipulative.
 A mug would be a joke.”

 We find an antique shop where there’s some nice knickknacks.
 I pick out a small desk mirror.
-She can keep herself looking good, so dad won’t return her for a newer model.
+She can keep herself looking good, so dad will not return her for a newer model.
 We both laugh at that comment.

 “I want to get something for you,” Jace says.